Sun and Lunar Worship: Adonai, Baal and Moloch in the Mysteries

 THE MYSTERY AND MEANING OF THE GOD-NAME BA’AL

 The Mystery of this god-name is the combined meaning, esoterically of the SPIRITUAL SUN (Lord of the Sun) and Full-Moon.
 The deities names and narratives vary in detail, but are essentially built on the same primitive type, whether it was of India, Babylon, Greek or Roman, Jewish, or Egyptian.
-We see in all of them: fire, sun, and lunar worship.
-The attempt to escape this is unnecessary for us, but a heartache to those with vested interests, not truth, in mind.
+We see in all their infant stages, from the monotheistic to pagan religions and culture what is so-called: fire, sun, and lunar worship.

-If you trace this same line in research, you will find a pre-Christian Nazarenism in Mesopotamia, and a Christos-idea (Roman and Persian Mithra) long before the books of the New Testament, with sects among them regarding the god as having been manifest in different bodies, and in various times, similarly to a concept in Indian (Hindu) philosophy.
+If you trace this same line in research, you will find a pre-Christian Nazarenism in Mesopotamia, and a Christos-idea (Roman and Persian Mithra) long before any modern Mythicist and the books of the New Testament, with sects among them regarding the god as having been manifest in different bodies, and in various times, similarly to a concept in Indian (Hindu) philosophy.

 The early Gnostics are primarily influenced by Chaldean and Syrian ideas along the borders.
-Dionysius (Adonis) was the Syro-Arabian god under various names, with the principle Urania (Ourania), or both the Sun and the Full-Moon (Sin, or Lunus-Luna), and the Father of Epigeios (Adam, earth), a hermaphroditic or duad in mythology, that contained Eua (Eve, female principle) in it.
-She was represented by the Crescent-moon, and known as the Daughter of the High God.
+Dionysius (Adonis) was the Syro-Arabian god under various names, with the principle Urania (Ourania who is both the Sun and the Full-Moon, Sin, or Lunus-Luna), and the Father of Epigeios (Adam, earth), a hermaphrodite or duad in mythology, that contained Eua (Eve, female principle) in it.
+She, known as Daughter was represented by the Crescent-moon.

-Consider the essence of all the Pre-Islamic gods contained by those two principles, as all the gods of Ancient Rome can be reducible to a sacred story in allegories of two “great gods” — Coelus (Heaven) and Terra (Earth), and Tiān (天) and Dì (地) in Ancient China.
-The most simplest explanation, may also be the most correct, but as time moves on, the conceptions grown more fantastical in the minds of those, who cannot admit the fact.
-It is common then in ancient Theogony to refer to the Daughter of God, represented under Terra and Lunus (Phoebe) as Wisdom, which is another side of the mystery of the Son of God — Wisdom, Mercury, or Nēbo in Arabia.
+Consider the essence of all the Pre-Islamic gods contained by those two principles, as all the gods of Ancient Rome can be reducible to a sacred story in allegories of two “great gods” — Coelus (Heaven) and Terra (Earth), or Tiān (天) and Dì (地) in Ancient China.
+The most simplest explanation also shows itself to be the most correct, but as time moves on, the conceptions grow more fantastical in the minds of those who cannot admit the fact.
+It is common then in ancient Theogony to refer to the Daughter of God, represented under Terra and Lunus (Phoebe) as Wisdom, which is another side of the mystery of the Son of God — Wisdom, Mercury, or Nēbo (in Arabia).

 MOON AS FEMININE IN LUNAR MYSTERY AND THE ALLEGORY OF THE ARK